 INTRODUCTION

-KAFA is the leading
+KAFA , the Leading

-film school in Korea
+Film School in Korea

 An educational institute that specializes in film education,